Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 So, to answer your main topic, let’s examine how long it takes to learn Korean.

-The required time depends mainly on a few factors.
+The required time depends primarily on several factors.
 This covers your passion, language difficulty, mother tongue, Korean proficiency level you want to reach, and how you learn!

 Let’s investigate further!